ska-sa/spead2/doc/tools.rst

   detected at compile time.
 Otherwise, all packets have a zero timestamp in the file.

-- Only IPv4 is supported.
+- Only IPv4 multicast is supported.

+- It is not optimised for small packets (below about 1KB).
+Packet capture rates top out around 6Mpps for current hardware.